-I had an experience this weekend that gave me a clear example of how customer service is killing sales — especially retail!
-And how any business can learn from this experience.
+In today’s podcast, I recall a memorable shopping experience which reminded me there is a right and wrong way to do customer service.
+It provides a clear example of how customer service is killing sales — especially retail!
+And five things any business can learn from this experience.

 This weekend, I went shopping — which is pretty unusual for me.
 Occasionally, if I need something, I’ll stop in a store and buy it, or just order it online.
 But from the time I was kid, I’ve always found shopping boring!